-The lists of actions that the branch opened in the Czech Republic will perform must be written in full in the application deposit at the Commercial Registry.
-The branch is then allowed to perform only those actions.
+A branch cannot acquire real estate in the Czech Republic, it can onlylease aCzech property and may be managed only by a Czech resident or a foreigner with a Czech residency permit.
+The list of actions that the branch opened in the Czech Republic will perform must be written in full in the application deposited at the Commercial Registry.
+The branch is then allowed to perform only those actions on the Czech territory.

 The video below provides more information on the Czech branch:

 What are the main procedures for establishing a branch in the Czech Republic?

 The procedure of establishing a branch in the Czech Republic requires a few steps and some mandatory documents.
 After opening a bank account, where the initial capital is subscribed, the parent company must prepare a set of documents that will be further on deposited with the Czech authorities:

 •an application (with the name of the foreign company, the country were it was settled, the type of company, the names of the owners, the share capital);

 •the foreign company’s articles of association or thememorandum of association;

 •thecertificate of registration and the name and address of the branch;

 •the decision of opening a branch, as well as the name of the branch’s representatives.